Social media can be a great traffic source for almost any online business.

 When other users visit your profile, they’ll see something like this:

 Your profile is composed of 5 main areas:

 - Your logo – If your logo is very plain, you might want to create a custom image instead.

 - Your brand name – It should reflect your business, but you could also use a personal account with your name.

 - A description – A one- or two-line description that explains what you do.

 - Boards – These boards act as silos for the content you share on Pinterest (your pins are kept inside, depending on how you tag them).
 You should create a board for each category of images you plan to share (you can do this later).

 Setting up your account: To start with, go to Pinterest, and sign up for a new account.
-You’ll want to select “continue as a business” on the first screen (after you enter your email):
+You’ll want to select “create a free business account” on the first screen: